Love is in the armpit at New York's Smell Dating

 He opened another and inhaled.
 "Oh.
 That is nutty.
 I'm just going to seal that back up."

 Then he brought yet another swatch to his nostrils, nodded and said, "Oh."
-He savored a second whiff and added, "That's my match."
+He savoured a second whiff and added, "That's my match."

 (Reporting by Barbara Goldberg and Angela Moore; Editing by Daniel Wallis and Lisa Von Ahn)